Houme12/DSTG-Net/README.md

     --epochs 50 \
     --save ./garage/pems04

-##🙏 Acknowledgments
+## 🙏 Acknowledgments

-This work builds upon the excellent Graph WaveNet codebase.
-We thank the authors for making their implementation publicly available.
+This work is built upon the [Graph WaveNet](https://github.com/nnzhan/Graph-WaveNet) framework.
+We sincerely thank the authors for their excellent work and open-source contribution.